ozntel/file-explorer-note-count/README.md

-# Obsidian File Explorer Notes Count
+# Obsidian File Explorer Count

 ## Brief Explanation

-- This plugin helps you to see the number of notes you have under all available folders within your file explorer.
+- This plugin helps you to see the number of elements you have under all available folders within your file explorer.

-- Counts will include total number of all markdown notes under a folder and its sub-folders.
+- Counts will include total number of all elements under a folder and its sub-folders.

 - By default, expanded folders won't have the number of notes in case they have sub-folders.